anacastrosalgado/DLPC/README.md

 # ACL
-A repository for Portuguese Academy Dictionary encoding
+A repository for Portuguese Academy Dictionary TEI Lex-0 encoding